jesseopdenbrouw/thuas-riscv/sw/README.md

 the command line.
 Make sure that the RISC-V C/C++ compiler is in the PATH environment variable.

-## Preliminary support for Windows
+## Support for Windows tools

-There is preliminary support for Windows. `srec2vhdl` and `upload` can be build with GCC MinGW and Visual Studio.
+There is support for Windows tools. `srec2vhdl` and `upload` can be build with GCC MinGW and Visual Studio.
 For building the RISC-V programs, a RISC-V GNU GCC compiler is needed.